Young Carer Grant

 Read more about Scottish benefit fraud.

-If you have a physical disability, a learning disability or a mental health condition, you can get help with applying for the Young Carer Grant.
+If you're disabled or have a mental health condition, you can get help with the Young Carer Grant from an advocate.

 You can ask for an advocate by contacting Social Security Scotland and asking for the Independent Advocacy Service.